Vladimir Putin gets lavish welcome on visit to ally Serbia

 - Less beef, more beans.
 Experts say world needs a new diet

-Putin’s visit comes as thousands have held weekly demonstrations against Serbian President Aleksandar Vucic because of what they see as autocratic rule.
+Putin’s visit comes as thousands have held weekly demonstrations against Vucic because of what they see as his autocratic rule.

 Thousands of Vucic’s right-wing party supporters have been bused into the capital to gather in front of the St. Sava Orthodox church, which the two presidents plan to visit.
 Vucic’s critics say the gathering has been staged to suggest that the Serbian leader has many more supporters than opponents, who have been marching the same route since December to demand free elections and media.